octoTurnip/papermc-on-bedrock/README.md

         - '19132:19132/udp'
         - '19132:19132'
     environment:
-        - PaperVersion="1.21.4"
+        - PaperVersion=1.21.4
-        - GeyserVersion="2.6.1"
+        - GeyserVersion=2.6.1
-        - FloodgateVersion="2.2.4"
+        - FloodgateVersion=2.2.4
     container_name: minecraft
 ```

 ## Quick Notes

 - I did not add `restart: unless-stopped` to my "compose.yml" but you can add it if you'd like.
 - Remember: it is **NOT RECOMMENDED** to have the (Paper/Geyser/Floodgate)Version set to "latest".
-It is just there if you really don't care and want to get stright into playing with friends/family out of the box.
+It is just there if you really don't care and want to get straight into playing with friends/family out of the box.
 Since the Docker image keeps everything updated, plugins or settings may not work anymore unless you're paying attention.
 - In the "Recommended setup" section, you can technically just have the "PaperVersion" set and nothing else.
 As of right now, all Geyser/Floodgate plugins work with every Minecraft version since 1.8.
 - If you need to do something else in the terminal but don't want to shut the server down, simply use `control+P` followed by `control+Q`
     - To reattach the container, type the following command: `docker attach minecraft`

-# Change History
+# History of Changes and Updates

-Updates to the repository are as follows:
+Changelog and Updates to the repository are as follows:

+## March 3rd, 2025

+- Polished up the 'README.md'
+- Included "stdin_open: true" & "tty: true" in the compose.yml examples because I forgot to include them originally...
+- Fixed typos in
+    - the compose.yml that would not make it run as intended
+    - the Dockerfile
+    - tartServer.sh

 ## February 23nd, 2025

 *Initial release*